LeMinux/PresentingSecureProgramming/Files/Linux/LinuxFiles.md

 It makes sense though since a root user should not be prevented from removing a file and such.
 Users can obtain superuser permissions if they are set to have them as specified in the /etc/sudoers file.
 Although depending on how permissions are set in sudoers, a user or group could only have certain root commands available.
-Root is incredibly dangerous to use all willy-nilly, so only use root only when strictly necessary.
+The syntax that the /etc/sudoers file follows is `` Root is incredibly dangerous to use all willy-nilly, so only use root only when strictly necessary.
 The utmost care should be taken to avoid an attacker creating a root shell allowing them to wreak havoc on the system.
 Security involving root becomes a lot more important in the later section about (s/g)uid bits.

 #### Owning a File

-Now that you can read the permissions, what does it mean to own a file?
+You may have notice though that the mode does not contain the owner or group.
+These are separate inode members stored in the st_uid and st_gid members of the stat struct.
+Of course, the permissions determine what can be done and are pretty self explanitory.
+Reading allows usage of commands like cat on the file.
+Writing allows modifying the contents of the file.
+Executing allows attempting to execute a file if it can be interpreted as something executable.
-Of course the permissions determine what can be done, but what happens if an owner is locked out of their file?
+However, what happens if an owner is locked out of their file?
 If a file were to have 061 permissions the owner cannot read, write, or execute so are they screwed?
 Luckily, they are not because the owning user can alter the permissions of files they own.
-So the owning user can simply use `chmod 761 <the file>` to get the permissions back.
+So the owning user can simply use `chmod 761 <the file>` to get their permissions back.
-The owning user actually has a bit more control over their files since it is in the realm of a file system.
+The owning user actually has a bit more control over their files.
 An owning user can conduct these actions to files they own.
 - Change file permissions (chmod)
 - Change group ownership to groups the owner is in (chgrp)
 - Rename (mv)
 - Delete (rm)
 Groups ownership also has some extent of control, but they cannot change permissions or ownership.
-However, this is assuming the user or group is able to get to their file.
+What can not be changed normally is the file type even if it is part of the mode.
+To change a file to a directory or a directory to a file it would require changing the file system directly.
+It is possible as this Ask Ubuntu post shows [Convering a file to directory](https://askubuntu.com/questions/626634/converting-a-file-to-directory), but it's not practical.
+Continuing on with what can be changed in the mode we have only considered a file all by itself.
-When directories come into play it can determine if these above operations can even be conducted.
+A Linux file system has directories with their own permissions which have their own behavior When directories come into play it can determine if these above operations can even be conducted in the first place.

 #### Owning a Directory